 What They Show

 Pretty much anything they want.
 We wouldn't complain if they were just stretching their boundaries ("classic," in the context of AMC, apparently describes Little Nicky and Jurassic Park 3), but at this point, the majority of their most popular programming isn't even movies.
-You turn on the channel expecting some classic film-stuff, and instead you get TV Shows like "Breaking Bad" and "Mad Men," which are… well, also fantastic.
-So maybe we're still not complaining.
+You turn on the channel expecting some classic film-stuff, and instead you get TV Shows like Breaking Bad and Mad Men, which are… well, also fantastic.
+No one's complaining here, just nitpicking.

 What They Show